UniMath/agda-unimath/src/metric-spaces/equality-of-premetric-spaces.lagda.md

 ## Properties

-### An equality between carrier types of premmetric spaces transport the metric structures if and only if is it isometric
+### An equality between carrier types of premetric spaces transport the metric structures if and only if it is an isometry

 ```agda
 module _